Karmenzind/dotfiles-and-scripts/README.md

 or do the partition by yourself?
 (N) recommended table:
 1. for a disk larger than 60G:
     550MiB              ESP             for boot
     32GiB               ext4            for ROOT
-    8GiB        linux-swap  for SWAP
+    the same as         linux-swap      for SWAP
+    your ram
     remainder           ext4            for HOME
 2. for a disk smaller than 60G:
     550MiB              ESP             for BOOT
     remainder           ext4            for ROOT
     (you can create a swapfile by yourself after installation)
 ```
 分别为：